damiendevienne/taxonomy-fr/README.md

 **1. Wikidata**

 Wikidata is a great resource for species names translation.
-The following code (Sparkle) can be used to retrieve the common names of taxons in french.
-Simply copy-paste it here: [https://query.wikidata.org](https://query.wikidata.org/)
+The following code (Sparkle) can be used to retrieve the common names of taxons in french, using the online service [https://query.wikidata.org](https://query.wikidata.org/).

 ```
 SELECT DISTINCT ?sci ?comm WHERE {
   ?taxon wdt:P31 wd:Q16521;